 Kibben's Navy assignments include the U.S. Naval Academy in Annapolis, Maryland, as the first female chaplain.
 She was the Chaplain Corps historian at the Chaplain Resource Board and the command chaplain, USS San Diego (AFS 6), in Norfolk, Virginia.
 As U.S. 3rd Fleet chaplain, Kibben was responsible for the training and certification of all carrier strike group and expeditionary strike group religious ministry teams.
 She completed a deployment as the command chaplain, Combined Forces Command Afghanistan as an individual augmentee.

-Most recently, Kibben was detailed to the Office of the Chief of Navy Chaplains, first serving as the director for Force Structure and Community Management and subsequently as the executive assistant to the chief of Navy chaplains.
-She became the 18th chaplain of the United States Marine Corps and deputy chief of Navy chaplains in July 2010.
+Most recently, Kibben was detailed to the Office of the Chief of Chaplains, first serving as the director for Force Structure and Community Management and subsequently as the executive assistant to the chief of chaplains.
+She became the 18th chaplain of the United States Marine Corps and deputy chief of chaplains in July 2010.

 Her personal awards include the Legion of Merit with one gold star, the Bronze Star, the Meritorious Service Medal with two gold stars, and the Navy Commendation Medal with two gold stars.